phcurado/ex_banking/README.md

 ### ExBanking.User.Bucket

 Where is stored each user information (map of money amount and currency).
-Implemented with [Agent](https://hexdocs.pm/elixir/Agent.html) in which the main use case is for state managment.
+Implemented with [Agent](https://hexdocs.pm/elixir/Agent.html) which the main use case is for state managment.

 ### ExBanking.User.Producer and ExBanking.User.Consumer